-On Tuesday October 1, at 10:00 AM Board President, Jennifer Paul-O'Donnell and Rod Potgieter, Executive Director of Family and Children's Services (F&CS) of St. Thomas and Elgin will launch the 2013 Child Abuse Prevention Month by placing magnetic purple ribbons on the marked vehicles of; Elgin O.P.P., St. Thomas Police Services, the Aylmer Police and the St. Thomas Fire Department at 410 Sunset Drive, St. Thomas.
+On Wednesday October 01, 2014, at 10:00 AM Rod Potgieter, Executive Director and Board President, Jennifer Paul-O'Donnell of Family and Children's Services (F&CS) of St. Thomas and Elgin will launch the 2014 Child Abuse Prevention Month by placing magnetic purple ribbons on the marked vehicles of; Elgin O.P.P., St. Thomas Police Services, Aylmer Police and the St. Thomas Fire Department.

 The Purple Ribbon Campaign is designed to the raise public awareness of child abuse and neglect, with the goal that everyone become more aware of the devastating effects of abuse and neglect and the role each of us can play in prevention.